Last revised: October 16, 2018

 7. V. 17: zōēn aiōnion, “eternal life.”
 The man raises the issue of inheriting “eternal life.”
 For a long time, Christians have heard this as a question about the afterlife.
 This is being challenged today by many New Testament scholars — such as N.T.
 Wright in the note below.
 Jews didn’t think about the afterlife as something discontinuous from this life, like Christians today.
 They thought in terms of a break in time that changed life.
 That’s why they believed in resurrection, which they saw as an opportunity to come back and enjoy the new eon of God.
 We get our English word “eon,” in fact, from the Greek work aiōn, meaning an indefinite period of time.
 So aiōn probably should be translated something more like “age to come,” and zōēn aiōnion as “life in the age to come.”
 See more below under the Wright references below.

 8. V. 30: en tō aiōni tō erchomenō zōēn aiōnion, “in the age to come eternal life.”
-This is a very strange phrase that speaks against N.T.
+This is a very strange phrase that raises a question about N.T.
 Wright’s usual translation of zōēn aiōnion.
 Wright argues that the latter translates into Greek the Hebrew phrase “age to come.”
 Here, Mark’s Jesus combines zōēn aiōnion with the literal Greek words for “age to come.”
 Is this for emphasis, one phrase making the clear the meaning of the other?
 Or do the two phrases have slightly different meanings?
 Wright translates it, “the life of the Age to Come.”
 It should be noted, too, that the addition of “age to come” might be there to directly pair with its twin Hebrew phrase used earlier in the verse: en tō kairō tō toutō, “in this age [time].”
+I believe that Mark’s doubling of these two phrases in v.
+30 corroborates Wright’s interpretation — that zōēn aiōnion means “life in the age to come.”
+Mark knew the problem in translating the Hebrew ha-olam ha-ba, “age to come,” into the Greek phrase zōēn aiōnion, so he uses both to be clear.

 Let us return to the man’s original inquiry.
 The problem is that his question assumes he can inherit eternal life.
 The root of this verb in Greek is the term for a parcel of land — and we will soon learn that this gentleman “possessed many properties” (10:22).
 It seems that he is assuming that eternal life, like property, must be inherited!
 Like many beneficiaries of a socioeconomic system, he envisions religion as a mere reproduction of his own class entitlement.